Congratulations to Cara Mund, Miss North Dakota and Miss America 2018.

 - Fourth runner up: Miss Texas Margana Wood

 Mund’s platform is “Make-A-Wish Passion with Fashion” which is dedicated to raising funds for the Make-A-Wish program through fashions shows.
-According to U.S. News, her efforts to date have raised over it has since raised more than $50,000.
+For 10 years, Cara has brightened 23 Wish Kids’ lives, became a “Certified Wish Granter.”
+In 2011, President Barack Obama recognized Cara’s charitable efforts.
+Cara is a national dance champion and trained four summers with The Rockettes.
+According to U.S. News, her efforts to date have raised over it has since raised more than $78,500.

 Interestingly, the state titleholders representing the two states devastated by natural disasters, Texas and Florida, both won preliminary swimsuit competitions, officially terms Lifestyle & Fitness.